 My point is not to defend Lewis’ inference – make of the argument from desire what you will.
 My point is that Brown’s experiment in no way creates a problem for religion.
 In fact, Paul, Augustine and Lewis would be positively thrilled with the results of Brown’s work.
 A few reminders of a caring parent and the subject spontaneously, heart-breakingly cries out for “all the love in the world” – a better example of sehnsucht could scarcely be invented.

 No religion believes that every religious encounter must result from God visibly sticking His finger into the universe and creating an experience completely independently of the laws of nature and the environment, culture, personality, and life-experiences of the individual involved.
 Brown’s experiment fails to support his conclusion.
 He has no basis for concluding that the experience “didn’t come from God”.

 Postscript.
 One lurking problem with the entire show is that Brown could have tried out the exercise on large numbers of individuals, and only shown us the ones that worked.
 The experiment only takes 15 minutes.
 He has made precisely this point on earlier shows.
 His shows are based on deception, as he has stated.
-The best example of this is the lottery episode, which was pure bullshit.
+The best example of this is the lottery episode, which was pure bunk.
 Entertaining, yes, but a clear indication that Brown is perfectly willing to use and abuse scientific (sounding) explanations to his own ends.